Close up view of plants on Cornish cliff, with view of sea and blue skies in background

 Stephanie Day

-Stephanie is starting in October 2024 and will be working on a project entitled "How do Organic Nutrients Sustain Shelf Seas Productivity?".
-The project will integrate field and laboratory methodologies to further examine organic nitrogen and phosphorus usage and coordination by phytoplankton in the Western English Channel.
+Stephanie started in October 2024 and is working on a project entitled "How do Organic Nutrients Sustain Shelf Seas Productivity?".
+The project integrates field and laboratory methodologies to further examine organic nitrogen and phosphorus usage and coordination by phytoplankton in the Western English Channel.
 Marine phytoplankton play vital roles in regulating the global climate, contributing almost half of net primary production, but assemblages are majorly controlled by the availability of these crucial nutrients.
 The role of their organic forms in productivity remains poorly understood, even though they are readily available and can be assimilated by marine phytoplankton.

-She will be supervised by: Dr Katherine Helliwell (MBA), Professor Mark Fitzsimons (UoP), and Professor Andy Rees (PML).
+She is supervised by: Dr Katherine Helliwell (MBA), Professor Mark Fitzsimons (UoP), and Professor Andy Rees (PML).

 Stephanie Day on an oceanic research cruise